jw2249a/2017-bayes-audit/2017-code/README.md

 ### Reported ballot manifest files

+A ballot manifest file has a filename of the form

+    21-reported-ballot-manifests/reported-ballot-manifest-PBCID.csv``

+where PBCID is replaced with the paper ballot collection id (e.g. DEN-A01).
+The file name may also include a version label.

-A **ballot manifest file** lists all of the ballot ids for a given collection.
+Such a **``ballot manifest file``** lists all of the ballots in a given collection.

-Each ballot id may be given explicitly, or, if some ballots are organized into a batch (box) with sequential ballot ids, the first ballot id of the batch and the size of the batch may be given.
+Each ballot may be described explicitly, or, if some ballots are organized into a batch (box) with sequential ballot ids, the first ballot id of the batch and the number of ballots in the batch may be given.

-It indicates the physical location of each ballot (giving a box id and position within box), any "stamp" or other identification imprinted on the ballot, and any additional comments about specific ballots.
+The ballot manifest file indicates the physical location of each ballot (giving a box id and position within box), any "stamp" or other identification imprinted on the ballot, and any additional comments about specific ballots.

 The **``Collection id``** field specifies the collection id for the ballot manifest.
 This should the same for all rows in the file.